 A Guide To Going Green In Business

 (You don’t need us to tell you that the world is in a mess.
 Environmental concerns have become part of the public consciousness, thanks to the media, published literature, and expert-driven warnings.
-So, unless you have been hiding under a rock for the last 30 years or so, you will be no stranger to the dangers of global warming and pollution to the world we live in.
+So, unless you have been hiding under a rock for the last 30 years or so, you will be no stranger to the dangers of global warming and pollution in the world we live in.

 Chances are, you have already found ways to go green at home.
 From recycling your plastic bottles to changing your lightbulbs, you might have proven your domestic green credentials already.
 But what about your business?
 Have you taken steps to implement green measures?
 You should, and not purely for environmental reasons (although world-saving should be your #1 priority).